israel-dryer/ttkbootstrap/docs/gallery.md

 ## File Backup Utility

-In this example, I demonstrate how to use various styles to build a UI for a File Backup UI.
+In this example, I demonstrate how to use various styles to build a UI for a File Backup Utility application.
 I use a `CollapsingFrame` class to contain the left-side info panels as well as the output on the bottom right.
 These contain indicator buttons on the right-side of the header which collapse and expand the `Frame` with a mouse-click action.

 The theme used in this example is **flatly**.